 - this CRG works with the Infectious Diseases CRG on services for hepatitis C (about 2,000 new cases each year).

-Anna Jewel, Patient & Public Voice
+- Anna Jewell, Patient and Public Voice representative

-Eric Martlew, Patient & Public Voice
+- Eric Martlew, Patient and Public Voice representative

 A key part of the CRG’s work is the delivery of the ‘products’ of commissioning.
 These are the tools used by the 10 Hub Commissioning Teams to contract services on an annual basis.